Office of the Associate Administrator

 Geoffery L. Yoder, assumed leadership responsibilities for the James Webb Space Telescope, as program director at the agency's headquarters in Washington, on June 30, 2012.
 Prior to this assignment, Yoder served as the director of the Office of Evaluation at NASA Headquarters, responsible for assessing NASA programs, projects and institutions for cost effectiveness, quality, and performance in achieving strategic objectives, including ensuring alignment with national goals and the agency's vision and mission.

-Marc S. Allen is Assistant Associate Administrator for Strategy, Policy, and International within NASA’s Science Mission Directorate.
-In this capacity, major functions include oversight of the Directorate’s relationship with the National Research Council and planning and advising on collaboration with foreign space agencies.
+David Pierce is the Deputy Associate Administrator for Research (Acting) within NASA’s Science Mission Directorate.
+In this capacity, major functions include oversight of the Directorate’s relationship with the National Research Council and the scientific community as well as oversight of SMD’s scientific competition processes, including Announcements of Opportunity (AOs), NASA Research Announcements (NRAs), and Cooperative Agreement Notices (CANs).

 Oct.
 30, 2008